-Elizabeth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Elizabeth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Elizabeth are a mix of both white- and blue-collar jobs.
 Overall, Elizabeth is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Elizabeth who work in office and administrative support (13.81%), food service (13.09%), and management occupations (8.49%).
+There are especially a lot of people living in Elizabeth who work in food service (13.70%), office and administrative support (13.12%), and management occupations (8.89%).

 Overall, Elizabeth’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Elizabeth is that it can take a long time to commute to work.
 In Elizabeth, the average commute to work is 32.44 minutes, which is quite a bit higher than the national average.